Federal Pell Grant

 Fredonia credits the funds to the student's account, writes the student a refund check, or combines these methods.
 Fredonia is required to notify students in writing how much they will be receiving.

-What is Year-Round Pell?This change in the Federal Pell Grant Program will allow an eligible student to receive up to 150% of the student's Federal Pell Grant Scheduled Award beginning with the 2017–2018 award year.
+What is Year-Round Pell?The U.S. Department of Education Appropriations Act (2017) allows an eligible student to receive up to 150% of the student's Federal Pell Grant Scheduled Award beginning with the 2017–2018 award year.